 What To Know

-Between two roaring avenues on the western edge of Soho, this towering Trump hotel is the beauty queen on the block.
-Behind enormous glass doors, the lobby has an organic, textured look, with a full wall of angled wood pillars, polished stone floors, boulder-size light fixtures in metal cradles and handsome leather armchairs with brass accents.
+Between two roaring avenues on the western edge of Soho, this towering hotel is the beauty queen on the block.
+Behind enormous glass doors, the lobby has an organic, textured look, with a full wall of angled wood pillars, polished stone floors, boulder-size light fixtures in metal cradles, and handsome leather armchairs with brass accents.
 Every detail, from the fresh orchid displays to the selection of art books to the quiet upstairs lounge, is in its well-considered and immaculately quaffed place.
 Guest rooms have that coveted New York amenity: space.
-Fendi Casa is behind the subtly masculine design that mixes charcoals, whites, and Merlot reds from carpet to studded-leather headboard, and Trump's signature attention to detail is present in the kingsize beds with custom-designed mattresses, wet bars fitted with Nespresso machines, and 42-inch flat-screen LCD TVs.
+Fendi Casa is behind the subtly masculine design that mixes charcoals, whites, and Merlot reds from carpet to studded-leather headboard.
 By far the best feature, however, is the floor-to-ceiling windows that frame corners of the cityscape rarely seen from this low-rise neighborhood.
 Bathrooms feel spa-like in striped marble and glass, with standalone showers, double vanities (in some) and lovely Bulgari amenities.
-All have deep tubs, and a special few are positioned below enormous picture windows so you can admire the city (and inevitably croon Jay-Z's "Empire State of Mind") as you soak.
-On the ground floor, just off the lobby, Koi restaurant serves modern Japanese cuisine in an upscale wooden dining room that works for both late night business diners and the buffet breakfast crowd; small plates and hot drinks are also served in the cozy upstairs library.
-On the seventh floor, the Spa at Trump is a luxe spot (even the wallpaper is made with spun silk) for hair styling by Antonio Prieto, rejuvenating gemstone treatments, facials and more—don't miss the gorgeous tiled hammam.
+All have deep tubs, and a special few are positioned below enormous picture windows so you can admire the city (and inevitably croon Jay-Z’s “Empire State of Mind”) as you soak.
+On the ground floor, just off the lobby, Spring & Varick restaurant serves modern twists on American cuisine in an upscale wooden dining room that works for both late night business diners and the buffet breakfast crowd; drinks are best had at the 60s-style cocktail bar, Mr. Jones.
+On the seventh floor, The Spa is a luxe spot (think private hammams and outdoor sunrise yoga) for rejuvenating treatments, facials, and more.

 In the Area